-Late July and August are some of the hottest weeks of the year and, not unexpectedly, we’re in the midst of a heatwave here at Shiloh Farms.
-It’s left us wilted, weary, and dreading the thought of entering a kitchen to cook.
-But never fear.
-We’ve come up with some solutions to deal with the heat and are sharing them with you!
+As temperatures rise and the humidity settles in, summertime can leave you wilted, weary, and dreading the very thought of entering a kitchen to cook.
+But never fear: we’ve come up with some solutions to deal with the heat and are sharing them with you!
 So here they are – our top summertime tips for keeping cool in your kitchen:

 1. Make Ahead: Sacrifice one day to the kitchen and make meals ahead to freeze.
 Alternately, prepare components that require cooking ahead of time (like grains and beans) and store in the fridge.
 Then, all you have to do is assemble and reheat.